i2bc/n_terminal_lysine/README.md

 # Scripts and data files for "Encoded lysine(s) near the N terminal increase the yield of expressed proteins in bacteria"

+Scripts are under the CeCILL 2.1 licence which is a free software licence, explicitly compatible with the GNU GPL.

 **Contacts**

 - Claire Toffano-Nioche (<claire.toffano-nioche@u-psud.fr>)